Te Pīhopatanga o Te Waipounamu

 Te Pīhopatanga o Te Waipounamu is an episcopal polity or diocese of the Anglican Church in Aotearoa, New Zealand and Polynesia.
-Literally, the diocese is the Anglican bishopric of the South Island of Aotearoa, New Zealand; also known as the synod (or in Te Hui Amorangi).
+The diocese is the Anglican bishopric of the South Island of Aotearoa, New Zealand; also known as the synod (or in Te Hui Amorangi).

 Te Pīhopatanga encompasses the South Island in its entirety and also Stewart Island / Rakiura and the Chatham Islands.
-Its headquarters are based at premises at 290 Ferry Road, Christchurch.
+Its headquarters are at 290 Ferry Road, Christchurch.
 According to the 2001 census there were approximately 15,000 Māori Anglicans within this area.

 Te Waipounamu is one of five pīhopatanga, or episcopal units, that comprise Te Pīhopatanga o Aotearoa, the Māori Anglican Church in Aotearoa, New Zealand.

 Ministry

 There are seven Ministry units in Te Waiponamu: